datatrail-jhu/09_dataanalysis/manuscript/02_identifying_data.md

 #### Ethical Limitations

 In the introduction to this lesson, we also talked about the case where we wanted to know if texting increases the number of accidents.
 We mentioned that we wouldn't be able to carry out the experiment of telling people to text when they're driving and then seeing if those people get into more accidents due to ethical limitations.
-It is unethical to collect data knowingly putting individuals in harms way.
+It is **unethical to collect data knowingly putting individuals in harms way**.

 However, there are more nuanced situations as well.
-What if you want to collect data about reproductive health.
+What if you want to collect data about reproductive health?
 You may want to know *everything* about each mother's medical history, including very sensitive and personal information.
 For example, you may want to know whether or not each individual in your dataset has ever had an abortion.
 Asking sensitive and invasive questions should only be asked when absolutely necessary.
 Further, this data will *always* have to be stored securely, and can only be asked with approval of and oversight committee (such as an Institutional Review Board).
 Thus, while it may be *helpful* to have information about certain variables, it may be inappropriate or too invasive to obtain this information.

 #### Security

-Mentioned briefly above, but to really spell it out here: not all data are publicly-available and not all data *should* be publicly-available.
-Personal data and data that contain sensitive information must be secured properly and cannot be shared freely.
+Mentioned briefly above, but to really spell it out here: not all data are publicly-available and not all data *should* be publicly-available. **Personal data and data that contain sensitive information must be secured properly and cannot be shared freely**.
 While the data you want may exist somewhere, you may not have access to it, nor will you be granted access to it for security reasons.
 In these cases, you will not be able to use these data.

 ### Questions to Ask Ourselves